Obi-Chinedu/Os_Hardening/README.md

 - The browser initiates an HTTP request to the IP address for greatrecipesforme.com.

-A senior analyst confirms that the website was compromised.
+I confirms that the website was compromised.
 The analyst checks the source code for the website.
-They notice that javascript code had been added to prompt website visitors to download an executable file.
+I notice that javascript code had been added to prompt website visitors to download an executable file.
 Analysis of the downloaded file found a script that redirects the visitors’ browsers from yummyrecipesforme.com to greatrecipesforme.com.

 The cybersecurity team reports that the web server was impacted by a brute force attack.
 The disgruntled baker was able to guess the password easily because the admin password was still set to the default password.
 Additionally, there were no controls in place to prevent a brute force attack.